orbitalchicken/Roadmap/README.md

         add gnome-screenshot to panel, right-click and select "Take screenshot of a selected area".
 This runs gnome-screenshot -a.. it should work but it doesn't.
 Is it because of the panel launcher capturing the click event or something?

     xapps
-        add an option to blank other monitors when in full screen in xviewer/xreader/pix implement an app-sharing protocol to quickly move a document from one app to another
+        implement an app-sharing protocol to quickly move a document from one app to another

         gestures support: